crabmusket/t3d-bones/tutorials/02_camera_movement/README.markdown

     %client.setControlObject(TheCamera);

-That means when you set `$mvForwardAction` to some value, Torque automatically sends to the `Camera` you're in control of, which decides what to di with it - in this case, it moves forward!
+That means when you set `$mvForwardAction` to some value, Torque automatically sends to the `Camera` you're in control of, which decides what to do with it - in this case, it moves forward!

 ## Mouse control